shubhamthakur01/Parameter-Estimation/README.md

 # Parameter-Estimation
-Campared the robustness of Three Divergence on the Outliers.
+Compared the robustness of Three Divergence on the Outliers.
 Detailed Explaination of the following method can be found at the attached PDF.